Soldier On’s Veteran and Family Support Program

 One of the key aims at Soldier On is to provide veterans and their families with the opportunity to connect with others who understand the nature of service.
 Many of the regular activities across the country include:

-Coffee Catch Ups – A great way to meet your local Soldier On team, our amazing volunteers and veterans and families.
+Coffee Catch Ups – A great way to meet your local Soldier On team, our amazing volunteers, veterans and their families.
 Coffee catch ups are held on a regular basis at our centres, at regional cafes and through the support of other organisations.
 Your state based Soldier On team will be able to let you know where your closest coffee catch up is being held.

 Classes – Many of our centres hold regular classes including art, writing and music.
 We encourage participants at all levels of experience to get involved.
 For many, this is a fantastic way to express themselves in creative ways and enables interactions with others.